Close

 Once captured, carbon dioxide is then compressed, sent down pipelines or wells and safely stored deep underground.

-Captured carbon dioxide can also be transported by vehicle or ships between sources of carbon dioxide emissions and storage locations (like the Territory) to help them meet emission reduction targets.
+Captured carbon dioxide can also be transported by vehicle or ships between sources of carbon dioxide emissions (including other countries) and storage locations (like the Territory) to help them meet emission reduction targets.

 Providing a CCS facility is a significant economic and environmental opportunity for the Territory.